AzimoLabs/SimpleBDD/README.md

 	✓ And user can log in with new password
 ```

-**What is great in this framework, it will print entire story when even first step wil fail!**
+**What is great in this framework, it will print entire story when even first step will fail!**

-when we will put `[tester failWithMessage:@"Not implemented"]` in step `user opens Create/change password`
+lets put `[tester failWithMessage:@"Not implemented"]` in step `user opens Create/change password`
 output will be looks like:

 ```
-Scenario: Change password via settings happy path HAS PASSED
+Scenario: Change password via settings happy path
 	✓ Given that user is already logged in
 	✓ And user has password created
 	✓ When user opens settings screen